 - LLEA 33000 “Exploring International Economics” (1.0-credit).

 - Required courses in Chinese language:

-- Three required upper-division courses in Chinese literature and culture:
+- Two required upper-division courses in Chinese literature and culture taught by EALC faculty:

 - LLEA Literature Course